Back to Resources

 The UAE Tax Residency Certificate

-Once you have established UAE residency and built sufficient substance, you can apply for a UAE Tax Residency Certificate (TRC) from the UAE Ministry of Finance.
+Once you have established UAE residency and built sufficient substance, you can apply for a UAE Tax Residency Certificate (TRC) from the Federal Tax Authority.

-This document officially confirms your UAE tax resident status, is recognized under the UAE's 130+ double tax treaties, and can be presented to your home country's tax authority, banks, and financial institutions as evidence of your UAE tax status.
+This document officially confirms your UAE tax resident status.
+It is recognized under the UAE's 130 plus double tax treaties and can be presented to your home country's tax authority, banks, and financial institutions as evidence of your UAE tax status.
+(Source: UAE Ministry of Finance)

 Part 2: Exiting Your Home Country's Tax System